danchoi/ngrender/README.md

 ## Some use cases

-Server-side AngularJS templating is useful in some situations, such as

 * You want an easier way to serve your JavaScript MVC website content [for web indexing crawlers](http://www.ng-newsletter.com/posts/serious-angular-seo.html) and